roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  "You may wash up now," the old man said as they prepared to land.
 "You should look nice for your step-father.
 I hope he gets better.
 Here's my card.
 If you ever need a ride, please don't hesitate to call me.
 Unlike my cock, my rates don't go up."

  "Thank you, sir," Cori said.
 "You and your nephew saved me.
 I can't thank you enough."
-Report_Story #1